+Ofsted's Inspection Data Summary Report provides great statistics on school inspections, but the published data can be a little out of date.
 We update our inspection statistics every night so that you can benefit from all the latest information.
-Isn't that better than looking at data that can be months behind?

-With the above in mind, you may see some differences between our data and that on the Ofsted Data Dashboards.
+With this in mind, you may see some differences between our data and that on the Ofsted Summary Report.
 Any differences are likely to be more noticeable in the local authority comparisons.

 Watchsted was made by Angel Solutions, “the biggest little education company you’ve never heard of”.
-We work with nearly every Local Authority in England and provide school improvement solutions to thousands of users across schools, children’s centres & Early Years Providers — even overseas!
+We work with every Local Authority in England and provide school improvement solutions to thousands of users across schools — even overseas!

 Formed in 1999 and based in Liverpool our team works out of an office that has been transformed into a Circus.

-We offer a free web based tool called Perspective Lite to all Schools, Children’s Centres and Early Years Providers in England.
+We offer a free web based tool called Perspective Lite to all schools in England.